Suicide

 Suicide is death caused by injuring oneself with the intent to die.
 A suicide attempt is when someone harms themselves with any intent to end their life, but they do not die due to their actions.
 Every suicide is a tragedy that affects families, communities, and entire countries and often has long-lasting impacts on the people left behind.
 In 2019, suicide was the fourth leading cause of death among 15-29 year-olds globally.
 In the State of Utah, suicide is the ninth leading cause of death overall, leading to the loss of more than 900 lives annually or 20 for every 100,000.

-Suicide affects people from diverse backgrounds and demographics.
+Suicide affects people from all backgrounds and demographics.
 Although women are three times more likely to attempt suicide, men are more likely to complete it.
 In the United States, individuals of White descent have a higher per capita suicide rate compared to other racial and ethnic groups.
-Additionally, lesbian, gay, bisexual, and transgender/gender-diverse individuals are at significantly higher risks of suicide comparatively.
+Additionally, lesbian, gay, bisexual, and transgender individuals are at significantly higher risks of suicide comparatively.
 Suicide is a concern across all age groups, with senior citizens being particularly vulnerable, while suicide rates among middle-aged individuals and adolescents/young adults are on the rise.

-It’s crucial to recognize that many individuals who attempt or complete suicide are dealing with untreated or undertreated mental health issues.
+It’s crucial to recognize that many individuals who attempt or complete suicide are dealing with untreated or under-treated mental health issues.
 Suicide is most often associated with conditions like major depressive disorder.
 Other mental health issues that elevate the risk of suicide include bipolar disorder, post-traumatic stress disorder, borderline personality disorder, and schizophrenia.

 Warning Signs